gabriel-aranha/go-mocker/README.md

     }
     ```

-8. If the above POST request was successful, you can then GET the data by adding the following JSON body in the request:
+8. If the above PUT request was successful, you can then POST the data by adding the following JSON body in the request:
     ```
     {
         "continent": "South America"